arielsanchezmora/vDocumentation/README.md

 # If you have not installed vDocumentation or used PowerCLI much, here's the installation instructions

-## First time usage on a *brand new machine* with PowerShell 5.x and an open internet connection
+## First time usage on a *brand new machine* with PowerShell 5.x (or newer) and an open internet connection

 _Paste in a PowerShell window that has been Run as Administrator and answer Y_